 The ending of ‘Prisoners’ is a culmination of events that frames the narrative of the film.
 There are scenarios of hope and dismay.
 The narrative of the movie deals with belief, rationale, and religious symbolism.
 Keller is caught in a dilemma that questions his religious belief but at the same time tries to justify his actions in the name of vengeance, ascribed to biblical allegories.

-Loki, on the other hand, can be understood as a pagan symbol that stands in conflict with the superfluous ways of religion.
-The visual metaphors that adorn Loki (Rosicrucian ring, occult tattoos, his pagan name) can be perceived as a way to pit two different schools of thought that surmise human existence.
+Loki, on the other hand, can be understood as a pagan symbol that conflicts with religion’s superfluous ways.
+The visual metaphors that adorn Loki (a Rosicrucian ring, occult tattoos, his pagan name) can be perceived as a way to pit two different schools of thought that surmise human existence.

 What Happens To Alex and The Missing Children?